 - 1 tbsp fresh lemon juice

-- 1 tsp hot sauce (adjust for desired spice level)
+- 1 tsp hot sauce (adjust to taste)

 - 1 tsp smoked paprika